cybersonic/framework-one.github.io/source/documentation/using-di-one.markdown

 See below for how DI/1 handles CFCs that have the same name, found in different folders.

+Now that you have the beanFactory setup you will need to store it in a shared scope, usually the applicaiton scope as so:

+    function onApplicationStart(){
+        ...
+        var beanFactory = new framework.ioc(["/model", "/common/model"]);
+        application.beanFactory = beanFactory;
+        ...
+    }

+This way you your singleton beans will always be the same across requests.

 ## Basic DI/1 Conventions

 CFCs found in a folder called `beans` are assumed to be transients; otherwise CFCs are assumed to be singletons, this includes beans found in folders under the `beans` folder.
 A singleton has just a single instance and DI/1 will cache that instance.
 A transient is created afresh every time you ask DI/1 for an instance.